Pro Tip: Use Ghostreader on this doc đ»

 How do I customize the swipe actions in the Reader mobile app?

-You can customize the swipe actions in the Reader mobile app by navigating to the Settings tab and choosing Customize swipes.
+You can customize the swipe actions in the Reader mobile app by navigating to the Account

 Sometimes when I perform an action on a document such as Inboxing, Latering, or Archiving, it returns me to the document list rather than advancing to the next document.
 How do I perform an action and then advance to the next document?